 Long, full-length, flow-y dresses and skirts look amazing on camera because they bring extra movement to the photos.
 Especially when juxtaposed with nature, like the desert, forest, plains or beach.
 Consider softer fabrics like chiffon or tulle which allow for beautiful movement in the images.

 When considering the length of your dresses or skirts, it’s also a good idea to factor in whether or not there will be little ones in your photos.
-If you have smaller children, I’ll likely have you sitting or crouching on the ground to interact up-close with them.
+If you have smaller children, we'll likely have you sitting or crouching on the ground to interact up-close with them.
 Cute, shorter cocktail-length dresses photograph beautifully, but if you have little ones in your photos, a floor-length dress or skirt, or perhaps a cute midi-skirt, will make moving around with your kids much easier, and look perfect on camera, too.

 If you’re an expecting mother, we always recommend floor-length gowns or maxi dresses.
 These dresses create the best silhouettes to flatter your figure and really highlight your baby bump.
 A lot of our expecting mothers love to incorporate flower crowns or headpieces as well.